kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 high-rated opponents and is likely mostly interested in training rather than gaining rating points and creating content.

-Now, let's get to figuring out how probable it is to get these streaks.
+Now, let's get to figuring out the probability of achieving these streaks.

 ## Analysis